 Hallo und herzlich willkommen!
 Heute ist der 6.
 Januar 2019.
 Das Jahr ist 6 Tage alt und es ist ja noch angebracht, euch ein Frohes Neues Jahr zu wünschen.
 Ich sage: Prosit!
 Das heutige Thema: Ist die Britische Königin nun wirklich deutsch?
 Die Boulevardpresse in aller Herren Länder unterstellt der Königin ja hin und wieder, […]

-Grammatical gender of nouns is indicated by the definite articles.
+Genus The definite articles indicate the grammatical gender of nouns.
 Der – masculine noun, die – feminine noun, das – neutral noun.
 Grammatical and biological gender ought not to be mixed up.
 However, with people, grammatical gender coincides with biological gender.
-Tenses are forms of verbs indicating when something is taking place, has taken place […]
+Tense Tenses are forms of verbs indicating when something is taking place, has taken […]

-Possessive articles indicate to whom or what something belongs.
+The possessive article Possessive articles indicate to whom or what something belongs.
 For example: Is this your pen?
 No, this is my pen.
-A conjunction joins words or groups of words.
+The conjunctions A conjunction joins words or groups of words.
 Some conjunctions in German are und (and), oder (or), aber (but), weil (because), and dass (that).
-An infinitive is the base form of a verb, which has […]
+The infinitive An infinitive is the […]

-A definite article (“the” in English) refers to a particular, specific noun.
+The definite article A definite article (“the” in English) refers to a specific noun.
 In German, these are die, der and das, and all their various case and gender forms (dem, den, des, das, der, die etc.).
-An indefinite article (“a” or “an” in English) refers to a noun whose exact identity is not specified; not the […]
+The indefinite article An indefinite article (“a” or “an” in English) refers to a noun whose exact identity […]

 Being able to understand grammar terminology is crucial.
-But many people learning German find it difficult to come to grips with it.
-In 4 weekly instalments we are explaining in simple terms the most important terminology that you may want know before attending German lessons or classes: A noun is a person, place, thing or […]
+But many people learning German find it challenging to come to grips with it.
+In 4 weekly instalments, we are explaining in simple terms the most important terminology that you may want to know before attending German lessons or classes: The noun A noun is a person, […]

 The Perfect tense German

-The perfect tense (das Perfekt) is the past that German speakers most often use when describing events that have been completed.
-Learners of the language sometimes get thrown by the use of two different auxiliary verbs, or helping verbs, when forming the perfect in German.
-The helping verb together with the past participle, in layman […]
+The perfect tense (das Perfekt) is the past tense that German speakers most often use when describing events that have been completed.
+Language learners sometimes get thrown by using two different auxiliary verbs, or helping verbs, when forming the perfect in German.
+The helping verb, together with the past participle, in layman’s terms, sometimes referred […]

 Der Adventskranz